tigerfarm/arduino/Altair101/Altair101a/README.md

 Search and install, “DueFlashStorage” by Sebastian Nilsson.
 ````

-The Simulator program was using hardware specific PORT values.
+Note, the Simulator program uses hardware specific PORT values.
-I've changed them to memory bytes which are not hardware specific.
+I've changed them to be memory bytes which are not hardware specific.
 ````
 // Microcontroller Port Registers:
 // Port registers allow for lower-level and faster manipulation of the i/o pins.